-Choosing the right provider for car accident medical treatment in Pasco, WA after a motor vehicle collision is one of the most important things you will do after an accident.
+Choosing the right provider for car accident medical treatment after a motor vehicle collision is one of the most important things you will do after an accident.
 There are many predatory tactics that chiropractors and other individuals will employ in order to lure people injured in accidents to their offices.
 Needless to say these are usually not the best places to go for treatment.
 Many of these clinics or providers will begin lengthy treatment plans and quickly rack up expensive bills.
 I have seen patients scheduled daily at some offices.
 It is reasonable to treat more frequently initially after the accident but care should trend toward decreased dependence on passive care and move more towards an active home exercise program.
 Here is a list of red flags:

 1. The first visit should be thorough and involve a detailed history and exam.
 High volume clinics will often have little to no history and a cursory exam.
 Improper exam and assessment lead to improper diagnoses and improper treatment plans.